 Never underestimate the power of a fresh coat of paint.
-Whether you choose a pretty pastel or a dark, moody hue, the color on your walls can set the tone for your entire space.
-While we spend a lot of time thinking about how to choose the right shade, the truth is that we rarely talk about how to keep your walls looking as fresh as they did when they first dried.
+Whether you choose a pretty pastel or a dark, moody hue, the color on your walls sets the tone for your space.
+But while we spend a lot of time thinking about choosing the right shade, we rarely think about keeping the walls looking as fresh as they did when they first dried.

-Regardless of how well you maintain your home, scuffs, oil splashes, and soot from your candles are bound to leave a mark on your walls.
-And, unless you clean them on a regular basis, your once-beautiful walls will look unkempt and sloppy.
-To make matters even more complicated, using the wrong cleaning supplies on your paint can leave your walls look streaky or, even worse, faded.
-That's why we asked cleaning and paint experts, Rob Green, Abe Navas, and Kait Schulhof to share their tips and tricks.
+Regardless of how well you maintain your home, scuffs, oil splashes, and even soot from your candles can leave marks.
+Unless you clean them on a regular basis, your once-beautiful walls can start to look unkempt.
+Since using the wrong cleaning supplies can leave your walls looking streaky—or, even worse, faded—we asked cleaning and paint experts Rob Green, Abe Navas, and Kait Schulhof to share their tips and tricks.